tflori/angular-translator/docs/dynamize.md

 ## Use pipes in translations

 By default you can use the pipes `CurrencyPipe`, `DatePipe`, `DecimalPipe`, `JsonPipe`, `LowerCasePipe`, `PercentPipe`, `SlicePipe`, `TitleCasePipe` and `UpperCasePipe`.

+Custom pipes can get tricky because we can't get the annotations.
+And therefore we don't know the name.
+There are two workarounds.
+First (recommended): you can add a `public static pipeName` property to your pipe.
+Second: you provide a pipe map to configuration.

-If you want to add more you need to pass them to your configuration for root module:
+Anyway you need to pass them to the configuration.
+Here we use both methods to ge the custom pipe working:

 ```ts
 // the pipe